-Valentine’s Day is behind us, but we’re not done thinking about love—loving your family, loving your friends, and, in honor of February being Heart Health Month, we’re going to talk today about ways that you can love your heart.
+Valentine’s Day is right around the corner, and we’re thinking about love—loving your family, loving your friends, and, in honor of February being Heart Health Month, we’re going to talk today about ways that you can love your heart.

 Before we talk about the ways to better take care of your heart, let’s take a look at a few of the more surprising facts about it, according to Health.com (Click here for full list):